e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  stop_on = <ctor value>)` — paced and unpaced runs bit-identical ([§8.7](#87-real-time-pacing)); the GUI an ordinary rostered device rendered on the calling task ([§9.6](#96-devices-one-authoring-contract-no-taxonomy), [§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract)); `gui = true` is idempotent attach sugar — it attaches the standard GUI device under the standard interactive binding, with `should_abort = true`, **iff no interactive device is already rostered** ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)'s singleton rule), so a rostered GUI — or any other interactive front end — makes the flag a no-op rather than an admission error, and it never detaches; placement follows the roster, not the flag: a rostered GUI moves the loop to a spawned task, on this run and every later one until
+  stop_on = <ctor value>)` — paced and unpaced runs bit-identical ([§8.7](#87-real-time-pacing)); the GUI an ordinary rostered device rendered on the calling task ([§9.6](#96-devices-one-authoring-contract-no-taxonomy), [§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract)); `gui = true` is idempotent attach sugar — it attaches the standard GUI device under the standard greedy binding, with `should_abort = true`, **iff no GUI is already rostered**, so a rostered GUI makes the flag a no-op rather than an admission error, and it never detaches; placement follows the roster, not the flag: a rostered GUI moves the loop to a spawned task, on this run and every later one until